-So how do we deal with this let’s call it an interesting situation?
+So how do we deal with COVID19 which let’s call it an interesting situation?
 We have taken our own experience of remote work and adjusted a few things to help you deal with this time.

 Create a Routine